 Email security is an array of technologies, techniques and practices to keep cybercriminals from gaining unauthorized access to email accounts and message content.
 And like all cyber hygiene measures, email security is the joint responsibility of organizations and individuals.

-At the organizational level, establishing an email security policy that is effective and up to date should be a top priority, according to Andrew Froehlich, president of West Gate Networks.
+At the organizational level, establishing an email security policy that is effective and up to date should be a top priority.
 Informative, clear and concise policies establish cultural norms and set behavioral expectations around the safe use of email.
-It's important to outline email's inherent risk and dispel any false sense of security employees might have in using this ubiquitous technology.
+It's important to outline email's inherent risks and dispel any false sense of security employees might have in using this ubiquitous technology.

-On the technical side, IT leaders must understand the importance of leading email security protocols and how they can help keep corporate messages secure.
-Antimalware, antispam, email security gateways and email filtering can further mitigate the risk of phishing and BEC attacks.
+On the technical side, IT leaders must understand the importance of top email security protocols and how they help keep corporate messages secure.
+Antimalware, antispam, email security gateways and email filtering can further mitigate the risk of business email compromise and phishing attacks.

-It's important to remember that good cyber hygiene is not a set-it-and-forget-it proposition.
-Rather, it encompasses a dynamic array of habits, practices and initiatives on the part of organizations and users, with the goal of achieving and maintaining the healthiest possible security posture.
+Remember that good cyber hygiene isn't a set-it-and-forget-it proposition.
+Rather, it encompasses a dynamic array of habits, practices and initiatives on the part of organizations and their users, with the goal of achieving and maintaining the healthiest possible security posture.